H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 Throughout this part, neurobiological concepts will be used to sharpen definitions, suggest new metrics, and identify research questions where Ms. Jarvis can serve as a controllable model system for studying aspects of machine consciousness.

-## 4.2 11 Neurobiological Architecture
+## 4.2 12-neurobiological-architecture.md

-# 11. Neurobiological Architecture of Ms. Jarvis
+# 12. Neurobiological Architecture of Ms. Jarvis

 This chapter describes how Ms. Egeria Jarvis reuses core concepts from neurobiology as an organizing metaphor for a distributed AI system.
 The goal is not to claim biological equivalence, but to use well-understood brain structures—hippocampus, prefrontal cortex, pituitary, and blood–brain barrier—as design patterns for memory, control, global state, and security, layered on top of DGMs, WOAH, RAG, and a multi-LLM fabric.